Manchu people: Paternal Y Haplogroups

-A study on the Manchu population of Liaoning reported a close genetic relationship and significant admixture signals from Northern Han Chinese.
-The Liaoning Manchu were formed from a major ancestral component related to Yellow River farmers and a minor ancestral component linked to ancient populations from the Amur River Basin, or others.
+A study of the Manchu population of Liaoning reported a close genetic relationship and significant signals of admixture from Northern Han Chinese.
+The Liaoning Manchu were formed from a major ancestral component related to Yellow River farmers and a minor ancestral component linked to ancient populations from the Amur River Basin or other sources.
 The Manchu were therefore an exception to the coherent genetic structure of Tungusic-speaking populations, likely due to the large-scale population migrations.

-A 2010 study reported that in a sample of 111 Liaoning Manchus and 25 Heilongjiang Manchus, 25 Liaoning Manchus (22.52%) and 11 Heilongjiang Manchus (44.00%) had Y haplogroup C. The same study reported that in a sample of 115 Han Chinese from Shandong and 66 Han Chinese from Henan, 13 of the Shandong Han (11.30%) and 8 of the Henan Han (12.12%) had haplogroup C, suggesting that the old Manchus might have had a higher proportion of haplogroup C than typically found in the Chinese Central Plains.
-It also reported that Han Chinese in the three provinces of Manchuria (Liaoning, Jilin, Heilongjiang) had higher proportions of Haplogroup C than the Shandong and Henan samples, suggesting that many Han Chinese in Manchuria could have paternal ancestry from native ethnic Manchurian groups.
-In this study, 22.50% of the Liaoning Han (9/40), 16.67% of the Jilin Han (14/84), and 15.32% of the Heilongjiang Han (19/124) had haplogroup C.
+A 2010 study reported that in a sample of 111 Liaoning Manchus and 25 Heilongjiang Manchus, 25 Liaoning Manchus (22.52%) and 11 Heilongjiang Manchus (44.00%) had Y haplogroup C.

 The Y DNA of the royal Aisin Gioro clan is believed to be C2b1a3a2-F8951, which is a subclade of C2a-L1373, the "northern" branch of haplogroup C2-M217.
-The Aisin Gioro paternal lineage is also closely related to that of the Ao clan of the Daghur ethnic group.
+The Aisin Gioro paternal lineage is also closely related to that of the Ao clan of the Khitan-Mongolic Daur ethnic group; both Ao and Aisin Gioro diverged only a couple of centuries ago from a common ancestor.
+The Mongolic C2*-Star Cluster (C2b1a3a1-F3796) haplogroup is a fraternal branch to Aisin Gioro's C2b1a3a2-F8951 haplogroup.
 In the database of the Chinese DNA company 23Mofang, 1/3 of the Gūwalgiya clan have haplogroup C-F11330, which also descended from the northern C2a-L1373.
 In the 23Mofang database, 40% of the Yehe Nara clan have haplogroup C, and 20% have C-MF46267, which descended from C-M407, the same branch as Dayan Khan.
-C-M407 is also predominant among Buryats and Oirats, suggesting that they may share similar paternal origins with the Yehe Nara clan.
+C-M407 is also widespread among Buryats and Oirats, suggesting that they may share similar paternal origins with the Yehe Nara clan.

 Autosomal DNA

 Manchus can be modeled as having West Liao River-related ancestry (83%) and Iron Age Taiwan-related ancestry (17%).
-There's also no significant evidence of West Eurasian admixture in Manchus compared to their Tungusic neighbors.
-Overall, Manchus cluster with North Chinese, some Yugurs and Koreans, who themselves cluster with Japanese.
+There is no significant evidence of West Eurasian admixture in Manchus compared to their Tungusic neighbors.
+Overall, Manchus cluster with Northern Han Chinese, some Yugurs, and Koreans, who themselves cluster with Japanese.

-According to a 2023 study, Manchus are genetically distinct from Northeastern Han due to strict endogamy.
-Northeastern Han, in contrast, cluster with Han Chinese from the Central Plains and the Sichuan Qiang population, suggesting historic miscegenation.
-The genetic distance between Manchus and Han Chinese also increase as one moves northwards from Liaoning towards Heilongjiang.
+According to a 2023 study, the Manchu and Han in Northeastern China were genetically distinct, possibly due to historical policies and limited intermarriage.
+Northeastern Han clustered with Han Chinese from the Central Plains and the Qiang from Sichuan, indicating historical migrations, substantial gene flow, and intermarriage among these groups.
+The genetic distance between Manchus and Han Chinese increases as one moves northward from Liaoning toward Heilongjiang.